 Attend a Resume Workshop

 Finding the words to best translate your military experience isn’t always easy.
 Don’t be afraid to obtain help creating the best resume possible by attending a resume workshop.
-Many area community colleges, community centers, and continue education centers will offer these workshops for free or at a nominal free, and they will not only show you how to word your resume, but also how to adequately format it to impress employers.
+Many area community colleges, community centers, and continuing education centers will offer these workshops for free or at a nominal fee, and they will not only show you how to word your resume but also how to adequately format it to impress employers.

 Prior to being discharged, the military should also provide you with an opportunity to attend a resume building workshop as part of your transition.
 If so, definitely take the opportunity to attend.

 Getting your work experience and skills to look appealing on paper is half the battle when it comes to securing employment.
-In order to fully impress employers, you need to be able to be able to speak clearly about your skills and experience while also maintaining a professional demeanor.
+In order to fully impress employers, you need to be able to speak clearly about your skills and experience while also maintaining a professional demeanor.

 Use Available Resources